ModeMan66/cloud-native-bootcamp-ocp311/lab-01-openshift.md

 IAM<your name>
 ```

-Now let's explore the clit a little bit:
+Now let's explore the cli a little bit:

 ```bash
 $ oc --help